Skip to main content

 Would I be eligible to apply if it becomes necessary to cut the tissue to increase the penetration depth of the optical imaging?

 The imaging modality should independently demonstrate its deep tissue imaging capabilities non-invasively, without requiring incisions or tissue perturbations.
-However, demonstrations conducted during surgical procedures, where tissue is already being incised as part of the operation, would also be acceptable.
-Applicants that propose a device that relies on surgical manipulation of the tissue and transgenic approaches to achieve increased imaging depth will not be considered and the application will be withdrawn prior to review.
+Applicants that propose a device that relies on surgical manipulation of the tissue to achieve increased imaging depth will not be considered and the application will be withdrawn prior to review.

 What wavelengths can be used for the imaging technology?